 Now, this third party basically acts as a guarantee for the ISPs that you are an authentic or genuine sender and not some spammer.

 Third-party certification protects you from getting spam or getting trapped into spam filters and spam traps as well.

-ReturnPath is one of those companies that first examine your email practices, the kind of content you send out, and then certify you a trusted sender.
+ReturnPath is one of those companies that first examine your email practices and the kind of content you send out and then certify you as a trusted sender.

-When you get this certificate, it guarantees you that you will be reached to the maximum of inboxes you aimed to reach.
+When you get this certificate, it guarantees you that you will be reached the maximum of inboxes you aim to reach.